dnhan1707/better-transfer/README.md

 - `scripts/` – utilities for seeding and vector generation
 - `docker-compose.yml` – container for the pgvector database

+## Prompt Customization

+The system prompt for the RAG synthesizer instructs the model to produce **one consolidated transfer plan** that covers all requested universities and majors while minimizing duplicate courses.
+The guidance to rely solely on retrieved context and to respond using the JSON structure remains unchanged.

 ## License

 This project is released under the MIT License.